psl646/Block-Man/README.md

 ## Future Directions for the Project

 In addition to the features and gameplay already implemented, I plan to continue work on this project.
-The next steps for BlockMan are outlined below.
+The next steps for Block Man are outlined below.

 ### Music